allo-protocol/allo-v2/contracts/strategies/allocation/allocation-offchain-calculation/README.md

     - If no, does the recipient have valid Allo registry identity?
         - If yes, proceed with registry identity
         - If no, assign unique identity and proceed
-- Is the recipient timestamp between `recipientStartTime` and `recipientEndTime`?
+- Is the recipient timestamp between `registerStartTime` and `registerEndTime`?
     - If no, revert with message that recipient period is closed
     - If yes, the recipient is eligible.